Skip to main content

 Changes to the default locale’s structure automatically apply to all other locales.
 Be careful when adding or removing elements in the default locale.

-To edit a funnel’s content in a specific locale, switch between locales using the 🌐︎ globe icon in the editor toolbar:
+To edit content in a specific locale, switch between locales using the 🌐︎ globe icon in the editor toolbar:

 Language switcher in Visual Editor